abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 9. Sorting characters in a string
 10. Determining the largest word in a string
 15. Traversing a matrix searching for the correct path to take.
+16. Balancing a scale with weights on it

 #### Hard Challenges :